In this chapter:

 The MenACWY-D data sheet states that the vaccine is indicated for use in individuals aged 9 months to 55 years.
 The Ministry of Health recommends that this vaccine can be used in adults aged over 55 years.

-The data sheet states that MenACWY-D should be given as a single dose for individuals aged 2 years and older.
-The Ministry of Health recommends that two doses are given to individuals at high risk of meningococcal disease (see Table 13.5 and section 4.3), with booster doses every five years.
-If the first MenACWY-D dose was given before age 7 years, give a booster after three years then five-yearly.
+The data sheets state that MenACWY should be given as a single dose for individuals aged 2 years and older for Menactra and from age 12 months for MenQuadfi.
+The Ministry of Health recommends that two doses are given to individuals at high risk of meningococcal disease (see Table 13.6 and section 4.3), with booster doses every five years.
+If the first MenACWY dose was given before age 7 years, give a booster after three years then five-yearly.

 A history of GBS is listed as a precaution in the MenACWY-D data sheet.
-However, there is no evidence of an association between meningococcal conjugate vaccines and GBS (see section 13.7.2).
-The Ministry of Health advises that, if indicated, MenACWY-D may be administered to individuals with a history of GBS.
+However, there is no evidence of an association between meningococcal conjugate vaccines and GBS (see section 13.7.3).
+The Ministry of Health advises that, if indicated, MenACWY may be administered to individuals with a history of GBS.

 The data sheet recommends two doses of MenB to be given eight weeks apart between ages 12 and 23 months and not less than one month apart from the age of 2 years.
 The Ministry of Health recommends two doses of MenB be given at least eight weeks apart for those aged 12 months or older at the time of the first dose.